 - UniFi Controller Password

-- UniFi SSH and Cloud Key Password
+- Cloud Key SSH

 - UBNT SSO Cloud Credentials: UBNT Community, UBNT Store and UniFi Cloud Access Portal